matbel91765/GIS-MCP-Server/docs/tools.md

-# GIS MCP Server - Tools Documentation
+# LocuSync Server - Tools Documentation

-This document provides detailed documentation for all tools available in the GIS MCP Server.
+This document provides detailed documentation for all tools available in the LocuSync Server.

 ## Table of Contents